Maintenance Report Guide

 Preventive maintenance report

-Used to document planned inspections, routine service tasks and preventive actions designed to reduce equipment failures.
+Used to document planned inspections, lubrication, routine servicing and preventive actions intended to reduce equipment failures.

 Corrective maintenance report

-Used when a team repairs or corrects an identified issue, failure, defect or abnormal equipment condition.
+Used when a team repairs an identified defect, failure or abnormal equipment condition.

 Inspection report